 We know how important it is that a council can be held to account and stand up to close scrutiny by you, the people we represent.
-That is why West Devon Borough Council has two Overview & Scrutiny Committees to ensure that a robust process is firmly in place and procedures are being properly monitored on your behalf.
+That is why West Devon Borough Council has an Overview & Scrutiny Committee to ensure that a robust process is firmly in place and procedures are being properly monitored on your behalf.

 West Devon Borough Council aims to have a scrutiny function that adheres to the Centre for Public Scrutiny's four principles of good scrutiny:

-There are two Scrutiny Committees of 11 Members each (an Internal and External Committee) which support the work of the Hub Committee and the Council as a whole:
+The Scrutiny Committee has 15 Members which support the work of the Hub Committee and the Council as a whole:

-Reports and recommendations are put by these Committees to the Hub Committee and the Council to advise on policy, budget and service delivery.
+Reports and recommendations are put by the Committee to the Hub Committee and the Council to advise on policy, budget and service delivery.

-The Scrutiny Committees also monitor the decisions of the Hub Committee and have the ability to 'call-in' decisions made by the Hub Committee which are still to be implemented.
-This enables the Scrutiny Committees to consider whether the decision made was appropriate and if it should recommend that the Hub Committee or full Council reconsider the decision.
+The Scrutiny Committee also monitors the decisions of the Hub Committee and have the ability to 'call-in' decisions made by the Hub Committee which are still to be implemented.
+This enables the Scrutiny Committee to consider whether the decision made was appropriate and if it should recommend that the Hub Committee or full Council reconsider the decision.
 Scrutiny may also be consulted by the Hub Committee or the Council on forthcoming decisions and the development of policy.

-The Membership on the Committees will be determined at the Annual Meeting of the Council each May, but each non-Hub Committee Member is expected to sit on either of these Council bodies
+The Membership on the Committee will be determined at the Annual Meeting of the Council each May.

-Members of the public may raise issues and ask questions at meetings of the two Scrutiny Committees.
+Members of the public may raise issues and ask questions at meetings of the Scrutiny Committee.
 This session will last for up to 15 minutes at the beginning of each meeting.

 An issue or question may only be raised by a member of the public provided that they have given written notice (which may be by email) to the Senior Specialist Democratic Services by 5.00 pm on the Monday prior to the relevant meeting.